-(2) (a) Where the Minister approves of any action taken by the Committee pursuant to paragraph (a) of subsection (1), he shall in writing advise the water supply authority to whom the recommendation relates of the action so taken by the Committee and shall direct in writing the water supply authority to comply with the recommendation as altered by the Committee under that paragraph within the time specified in such direction.
+(2)(a) Where the Minister approves of any action taken by the Committee pursuant to subsection (1)(a), he shall in writing advise the water supply authority to whom the recommendation relates of the action so taken by the Committee and shall direct in writing the water supply authority to comply with the recommendation as altered by the Committee under that paragraph within the time specified in such direction.

 (b) Where a water supply authority fails to comply with a direction given to it under this subsection, the Minister may take, or cause to be taken, such action as he deems necessary to ensure that the water supply authority complies with the direction and the provisions of section 12(2)(b) and (c) apply to any costs incurred by the Minister in so doing.